Who We Are

 Animals

-Children in our program are self-directed learners, excellent collaborators and skilled problem solvers.
+“The children who regularly attend our program are self-directed learners, excellent collaborators and skilled problem solvers.
 They are resilient.
-They feel safe to be themselves.
-We experience peaceful transitions from home to school.
-This is the magic of our outdoors, child-centered space.
+They let their guard down and feel safe to be themselves.
+We experience easy transitions from their parents at arrival.
+This is the magic of our outdoors, child-centered space.”

 Come see the magic of Sunbeam